-Money tree plants are an excellent option if you’re looking to add some indoor foliage.
+Money plant tree are an excellent option if you’re looking to add some indoor foliage.
 This broad-leaf evergreen is a popular plant and comes in a variety of sizing, from a bonsai desktop version to a taller, palm-like tree.

 Not only is it low-maintenance, but this gorgeous grower is absolutely non-toxic and pet friendly, making it ideal for anywhere in your home.